meeravarshneya1234/ArrhythmiaPredictionProject/README.md

-This folder contains source code to reproduce the figures for
+This folder contains source code to reproduce the figures for Prediction of arrhythmia susceptibility through mathematical modeling and machine learning

 ## Requirements
 MATLAB - version 2019b or higher; 2019b was used to run all simulations.